argoproj-labs/hera/CONTRIBUTING.md

    Certificate of Origin (DCO).
 Currently, a Contributor License Agreement ([CLA](https://github.com/cla-assistant/cla-assistant)) check also appears on submitted pull requests.
 This can be safely ignored and is **not** a requirement for contributions to hera-workflows.
 This is an artifact as the Argo Project is slowly migrating projects from CLA to DCO.
-1. Use `tox -e format` to format the repository code. `tox -e format` maps to a usage of [black](https://github.com/psf/black), and the repository adheres to whatever `black` uses as its strict pep8 format.
+1. Use `make format` to format the repository code. `make format` maps to a usage of [black](https://github.com/psf/black), and the repository adheres to whatever `black` uses as its strict pep8 format.
    No questions asked
-1. Use `tox` to lint, run tests, and typecheck on the project
+1. Use `make lint test` to lint, run tests, and typecheck on the project
 1. Add unit tests for any new code you write
 1. Add an example, or extend an existing example, with any new features you may add.
-Use `tox -e generate-examples` to ensure that the documentation and examples are in sync.
+Use `make examples` to ensure that the documentation and examples are in sync.
-1. Increment the version of Hera.
-Hera adheres to [semantic versioning](https://semver.org/).
-This increment can be performed in the [pyproject.toml](https://github.com/argoproj-labs/hera-workflows/blob/main/pyproject.toml) file.
-A [CHANGELOG](https://github.com/argoproj-labs/hera-workflows/blob/main/CHANGELOG.md) entry is expected along with version increases!

 ### Code of Conduct